nseidm1/TaskExecutor/README.md

 6) getBundle()<br>
 7) setTag(String TAG)<br>
 8) getTag()<br>
+9) setShouldRemoveFromQueueOnSuccess(boolean shouldRemoveFromQueueOnSuccess)<br>
+10) setShouldRemoveFromQueueOnException(boolean shouldRemoveFromQueueOnException)<br>

 The only method you'll likely want to use is setBundle(), all others are managed by the TaskExecutor and likely do not need to be used directly.
+9, and 10 may come in handy, and are self explanatory in the method name.

 <b>Tips</b><br>
 1) The TaskExecutor has a queue for you to bulk execute Tasks.
 You use the addToQueue() and removeFromQueue() methods,